pkp/pkp-docs/orcid/en/appendix-testing-orcid-sandbox.md

 For testing purposes, you will need to create a fake “sandbox” ORCID iD.
 To do this:

-1. Go to [https://sandbox.orcid.org/register](https://sandbox.orcid.org/register) and fill in the form.
+1. Go to the [ORCID Sandbox registration page](https://sandbox.orcid.org/register) and fill in the form.
 Make sure to use a made-up email address using `@mailinator.com` - for example: `test123@mailinator.com` Please note the sandbox only allows `@mailinator.com` addresses.
 2. Write down the email address and password that you used to create the sandbox ORCID iD
-3. Go to [https://www.mailinator.com/](https://www.mailinator.com/) and in the “Enter Public Mailinator Inbox” box, type in your made-up email address and click “Go”
+3. Go to [mailinator.com](https://www.mailinator.com/) and in the “Enter Public Mailinator Inbox” box, type in your made-up email address and click “Go”
 4. You should be taken to the inbox where a confirmation email from ORCID should appear.
 Follow the prompts in the email to verify your sandbox ORCID iD account.
 You can now add information and make changes to your sandbox ORCID record.
 If your email does not appear in the mailinator.com mailbox, there can be several reasons for it.
 For example, your OJS/OPS is not properly configured for sending emails, you have misspelled the credentials.
 Or you may have swapped the client id and secret.

 ### Connect your Sandbox ORCID iD with OJS/OPS & Submit a Test Publication